Do I Need to Prime My Pool Pump? Complete Priming Guide

 When You Need to Prime Your Pool Pump

-Yes, you absolutely need to prime your pool pump in several situations.
-Priming is essential whenever your pump system loses its water seal and fills with air instead.
+The real cause of most pool pump failures usually isn't a broken motor or clogged filter—it's simply an unprimed pump that's been running dry.
+Priming is essential whenever your pump system loses its prime and fills with air instead.
 This happens after winterizing, equipment maintenance, repairs, or when air leaks develop in your suction lines.

 Your pump needs priming when you notice: